politrons/Scalaydrated/README.md

 The document is formed as json structure, where contains time of creation of the document and array of events to be used for the rehydration of the model.

-An example of a Document with several events imitating a basket:
+An example of a Document with several events imitating an online shopping:
 ```
 {
   "events": [